-A car tyre, election signs, chairs, fishing equipment, eskies and three bags of rubbish were plucked from the Caboolture River in just a two-hour period during day one of a new waterway litter removal program.
+A car tyre, election signs, chairs, fishing equipment, eskies and three large bags of rubbish were plucked from the Caboolture River during day one of a new waterway litter removal program.

 Healthy Land and Water’s Clean Up crew removed the boatload of rubbish during the launch of the Caboolture River Clean Up program, a new mission to reduce the impact of litter pollution on Moreton Bay Marine Park.

 Moreton Bay Regional Council is teaming with Healthy Land and Water on the $25,000 program, which will see the Clean Up crew regularly patrolling the river to remove litter and other debris over the next 12 months.

 The collection area will span 21 kilometres from the mouth of the Caboolture River at Burpengary to the Edward Street weir near Caboolture Town Square.

 For the first time, all litter removed from the river will be meticulously recorded and collated into a publicly-available dataset revealing where litter is coming from and how government, community and industry can work together to stop litter at its source.

 The launch of the program is timely, with studies showing plastic pollution and other waterway debris are one of the gravest threats facing world-famous Moreton Bay and the unique marine life that call it home.

 Research conducted by University of Queensland revealed thirty percent of dead turtles found in Moreton Bay had ingested plastic litter after mistaking it for food.

 Moreton Bay Regional Councillor for Division 3 Adam Hain said keeping the Caboolture River clean was important to ensure future generations could enjoy the natural asset for years to come.